cs3110/textbook/src/chapters/ds/promises.md

   and returned to the user.
 It is pending at that point.

 * The second promise of type `'b Lwt.t`, call it promise Z, has not yet been created.
-It will be created later, when promise X has been resolved, and the callback has been run on the contents of X. The callback then returns promise
+It will be created later, when promise X has been fulfilled, and the callback has been run on the contents of X. The callback then returns promise
   Z. There is no guarantee about the state of Z; it might well still be pending when returned by the callback.

-* When Z is finally resolved, the contents of Y are updated to be the same as the contents of Z.
+* When Z is finally fulfilled, the contents of Y are updated to be the same as the contents of Z.

 The reason why `bind` is designed with this type is so that programmers can set